-You can make a shoe rack by attaching two discarded curtain rods across the inside of a closet door.
+A shoe rack may be made by attaching two discarded curtain rods across the inside of a closet door.
 Rods should be about 6 or 7 inches apart, depending on the size of the shoes.
 Attach one rod, then hook heels of shoes over it.
 Determine the best location for a second rod so that toes of shoes slip in place under it.

 Cover shoe boxes with colored paper and use for storing shoes.
-These might be kept under the bed or in a closet.
+These may be kept under the bed or in a closet.